ethereum-optimism/specs/specs/experimental/fault-proof/stage-one/honest-challenger-fdg.md

 as well as a trace provider (ex: [Cannon](../cannon-fault-proof-vm.md)).
 The trace provider must be configured with the [ABSOLUTE_PRESTATE](fault-dispute-game.md#execution-trace) of the game being interacted with to generate the traces needed to make truthful claims.

+## Invariants

+To ensure an accurate and incentive compatible fault dispute system, the honest challenger behaviour must preserve three invariants for any game:

+1. The game resolves as `DefenderWins` if the root claim is correct and `ChallengerWins` if the root claim is incorrect
+2. The honest challenger is refunded the bond for every claim it posts and paid the bond of the parent of that claim
+3. The honest challenger never counters its own claim

 ## Fault Dispute Game Responses